Ending corrupt contract is not enough, OUTA tells Services SETA

 The Services SETA has finally dumped the business it used to pay learner stipends for two years.

-OUTA believes this isn’t enough and wants the Services SETA (SSETA) to reclaim the money that was paid to the contractor, Grayson Reed Consulting, as much of it appears to have been diverted from learners to corrupt recipients.
+The Organisation Undoing Tax Abuse (OUTA) believes this isn’t enough and wants the Services SETA (SSETA) to reclaim the money that was paid to the contractor, Grayson Reed Consulting, as much of it appears to have been diverted from learners to corrupt recipients.

 “We trust that this decision by SSETA will attempt to eradicate the unfair treatment of disadvantaged learners who have often not received their stipends,” said Dominique Msibi, OUTA Portfolio Manager for Education, in a letter to the SSETA.
 She said OUTA welcomed the SSETA decision to move away from Grayson Reed after OUTA raised serious concerns with SSETA about this contract in November last year.